delton137/delton137.github.io/_posts/2013-08-10-periodic-boundary-conditions.md

 When people do molecular dynamics simulations, for instance of water, they simulate a certain number of molecules.
 In the field of water research I am in, typically people will simulate around 128 &#8211; 512 water molecules. (for some arcane reason, people like to use powers of 2).
 In biophysics simulations of biomolecules in water 10,000 to 100,000 water molecules may be called for.
 These simulations are not done in &#8216;boxes&#8217; where the molecules bounce off the walls, instead they are done with periodic boundary conditions.

-The easiest way to understand how PBCs work is to play the game _[Asteroids](http://www.play.vg/games/4-Asteroids.html)._ __When an asteroid or spaceship reaches one side of the box, it re-enters on the opposite side.
+The easiest way to understand how PBCs work is to play the game [_Asteroids_](http://www.play.vg/games/4-Asteroids.html).
+When an asteroid or spaceship reaches one side of the box, it re-enters on the opposite side.
 The same thing happens in a molecular dynamics simulation, except instead of asteroids, one has molecules.

 This is great, because it means that there are no walls and no surfaces.
 Water molecules behave differently near surfaces (either a vacuum or a wall), creating special structures.
 In fact, when water is simulated in a box with walls, the water molecules near the walls create pressure on the water molecules in the simulation box.
 [This is called [Laplace pressure](http://en.wikipedia.org/wiki/Laplace_pressure)  &#8211; for instance, if 100,000 water molecules are confined in a nanocavity, they will behave much different than normal water, partially because of this extra pressure.
 Such &#8216;nanoconfined&#8217; water has been a hot topic of research of late and there were dozens of talks at American Physical Society March Meeting devoted to the topic.)